percona/k8spxc-docs/docs/backups-move-from-external-db.md

     gtid_mode=ON
     ```

-4. Create all the required users for the Operator to use during the restore.
-Note that the user passwords must match the ones you specified in the `deploy/secrets.yaml` file.
-The following commands create users with the default passwords from the `deploy/secrets.yaml` file.
-Replace them with your values
+4. Create the `monitor`, `operator`, `xtrabackup`, and `replication` system
+    users which will be needed by the Operator to restore a backup.
+User
+    passwords must match the ones you have found out in your target environment.

+    Use the following commands to create users with the actual passwords instead
+    of the `monitor_password`, `operator_password`, `xtrabackup_password`, and
+    `replication_password` placeholders:

     ```sql
-    CREATE USER 'monitor'@'%' IDENTIFIED BY 'monitory' WITH MAX_USER_CONNECTIONS 100;
+    CREATE USER 'monitor'@'%' IDENTIFIED BY 'monitor_password' WITH MAX_USER_CONNECTIONS 100;
     GRANT SELECT, PROCESS, SUPER, REPLICATION CLIENT, RELOAD ON *.* TO 'monitor'@'%';
     GRANT SERVICE_CONNECTION_ADMIN ON *.* TO 'monitor'@'%';

-    CREATE USER 'operator'@'%' IDENTIFIED BY 'operatoradmin';
+    CREATE USER 'operator'@'%' IDENTIFIED BY 'operator_password';
     GRANT ALL ON *.* TO 'operator'@'%' WITH GRANT OPTION;

-    CREATE USER 'xtrabackup'@'%' IDENTIFIED BY 'backup_password';
+    CREATE USER 'xtrabackup'@'%' IDENTIFIED BY 'xtrabackup_password';
     GRANT ALL ON *.* TO 'xtrabackup'@'%';

-    CREATE USER 'replication'@'%' IDENTIFIED BY 'repl_password';
+    CREATE USER 'replication'@'%' IDENTIFIED BY 'replication_password';
     GRANT REPLICATION SLAVE ON *.* to 'replication'@'%';
     FLUSH PRIVILEGES;
     ```

-## Make a backup
+## Make a backup in the source environment

-1. Export the storage credentials.
-Since we are using AWS S3 bucket, the command shows how to export AWS S3 credentials.
-Replace the ```XXXX``` placeholders with your values:
+1. Export the storage credentials as environment variables.
+Following the above
+    example, here is a command which shows how to export the AWS S3 credentials:

     ```{.bash data-prompt="$"}
     $ export AWS_ACCESS_KEY_ID=XXXXXX
     $ export AWS_SECRET_ACCESS_KEY=XXXXXX
     ```

+    Don't forget to replace the ```XXXX``` placeholders with your actual Amazon
+    access key ID and secret access key values.

 2. Make the backup of your database and upload it to the storage using [xbcloud](https://docs.percona.com/percona-xtrabackup/8.0/xbcloud-binary-overview.html?h=xbcloud).
 Replace the values for the `--target-dir`, `--password`, `--s3-bucket` with your values in the following command: